Danny’s DNA Discoveries – Auriscalpiaceae of the PNW

 Lentinellus - click to expand

-Lentinellus occidentalis is described from WA, and we have the type sequence, so we know what it is.
-Its ITS DNA is somewhat similar to other species from different parts of the world, for instance the much older name Lentinellus novae-zelandiae.
+Lentinellus occidentalis WA - we have the type sequence, so we know what it is.
+Its ITS DNA is very similar to other species from different parts of the world, for instance the much older name Lentinellus novae-zelandiae.
 There may only be a single nucleotide that is reliably different between the two, but for now the morphological differences seem real and the two are not synonymized.

-This uncommon large species (~10 cm across) is stemless and grows at high elevations in the spring near snowmelt on conifers.
+Lentinellus montanus ID - This large species (~10 cm across) is stemless and grows at high elevations in the spring near snowmelt on conifers.
+It may taste peppery.

 It was described from Idaho and is more common inland, there and in Montana.
 We don't have a type sequence, but we have reliable sequences from OK Miller, the original collector and describer.
 Interestingly, it is more closely related to the smaller species than it is to its lookalike, L. ursinus.
 It is monomitic, like the smaller species, which means it's not as tough fleshed as the other large species.
 These microscopic textural differences are more important phylogenetically than size.